-Casdozokitug (CHS-388, formerly SRF388), is an investigational recombinant human IgG1 monoclonal antibody targeting IL-27, an immune regulatory cytokine, or protein that is overexpressed in certain cancers, including hepatocellular, lung and renal cell carcinoma.
+- Casdozokitug (CHS-388, formerly SRF388), is an investigational recombinant human IgG1 monoclonal antibody targeting IL-27, an immune regulatory cytokine, or protein that is overexpressed in certain cancers, including hepatocellular, lung and renal cell carcinoma.
 IL-27 is a cytokine secreted by macrophages and antigen presenting cells that plays an important physiologic role in suppressing the immune system, as evidenced by its ability to resolve tissue inflammation.
 In addition, IL-27 is highly expressed during pregnancy and its expression is correlated with maternal-fetal tolerance.
 Due to its immune regulatory nature, there is a rationale for inhibiting IL-27 to treat cancer, as this approach will influence the activity of multiple types of immune cells that are necessary to recognize and attack a tumor.
 Casdozokitug received orphan drug designation and fast track designation from the FDA for the treatment of HCC in November 2020.
 Casdozokitug is currently in two on-going clinical studies, a Phase 1/2 study in advanced solid tumors (clinicaltrials.gov identifier# NCT04374877) and a Phase 2 study in HCC (clinicaltrials.gov identifier# NCT05359861).

-- CHS-114 (formerly SRF114), is an investigational highly specific human afucosylated IgG1 monoclonal antibody selectively targeting CCR8, a chemokine receptor highly expressed on Treg cells in the TME.
-CHS-114 is designed as a cytolytic antibody to cause depletion of intra-tumoral Treg cells, important regulators of immune suppression and tolerance, through ADCC, or ADCP or both.
+We plan to initiate a randomized Phase 2 study in HCC evaluating casdozokitug in combination with toripalimab and bevacizumab in the fourth quarter of 2024. - CHS-114 (formerly SRF114), is an investigational highly specific human afucosylated IgG1 monoclonal antibody selectively targeting CCR8, a chemokine receptor highly expressed on Treg cells in the TME.
+CHS-114 is designed as a cytolytic antibody to cause depletion of intra-tumoral Treg cells, important regulators of immune suppression and tolerance, through antibody-dependent cellular cytotoxicity ("ADCC"), or antibody-dependent cellular phagocytosis ("ADCP"), or both.
 CHS-114 has shown anti-tumor activity as monotherapy or in combination with anti-PD-1 antibodies in preclinical models.
-We are enrolling patients with advanced solid tumors in North America in a clinical trial evaluating safety and pharmacokinetics of CHS-114 with and without LOQTORZI (clinicaltrials.gov identifier# NCT05635643). - We are pursuing a development candidate, CHS-1000, an antibody targeting human ILT4, designed to improve anti-PD-1 clinical benefit by transforming an unfavorable TME to a more favorable TME.
-We expect to receive a response from the FDA on our investigational new drug application ("IND") for CHS-1000 in the second quarter of 2024. - In addition to our internally developed portfolio of product candidates that we obtained in the Surface Acquisition, we also own NZV930 and GSK4381562, which are exclusively licensed to Novartis Institutes and GSK, respectively.
+We are enrolling patients with advanced solid tumors and HNSCC in North America in a clinical trial evaluating safety and pharmacokinetics of CHS-114 with and without LOQTORZI (clinicaltrials.gov identifier# NCT05635643). - CHS-1000 is an early-stage development candidate antibody targeting human ILT4, designed to improve anti-PD-1 clinical benefit by transforming an unfavorable TME to a more favorable TME.
+Our IND for CHS-1000 was allowed to proceed by the FDA in the second quarter of 2024 and is proceeding to the first-in-human clinical study subject to further evaluation in our portfolio prioritization process.

+In addition, we also own GSK4381562, which is exclusively licensed to GSK.
 GSK4381562 is an antibody targeting CD112R, also known as PVRIG, an inhibitory protein expressed on natural killer ("NK") and T cells.
 GSK4381562 is designed to block the interaction of CD112R with CD112, its binding partner that is expressed on tumor cells.
-GSK4381562 is designed to promote the activation of both NK and T cells, with potential to elicit a strong anti-tumor response and promote immunological memory.
-We will pay 70% of all milestone- and royalty-based payments that we or our affiliates receive from the product candidates licensed to GSK during the ten-year period following the entry into the CVR Agreement to the holders of the CVRs.
-Novartis Institutes has terminated the exclusive license of NZV930 with an effective date of October 2, 2024.
+GSK4381562 is designed to promote the activation of both NK and T cells, with potential to elicit a strong antitumor response and promote immunological memory.
+We will pay 70% of all milestone- and royalty-based payments that we or our affiliates receive from the product candidate licensed to GSK during the ten-year period following the entry into the CVR Agreement to the holders of the CVRs which expires in September 2033.